igordanchenko/react-photo-album/README.md

 Masonry layout arranges photos into columns of equal width by placing each photo into the shortest column.
 This layout does not completely fill the rectangular container space, but the columns end up being as close in height to each other as possible.

+### Responsive Images

+React Photo Album automatically generates `sizes` and `srcset` image attributes.
+In the case of SSR, React Photo Album includes `sizes` and `srcset` image attributes in the server-rendered markup, allowing browsers to pick images of the most appropriate resolution depending on their viewport size.

 ### SSR